WELCOME TO SANDY RECREATION!

 - Report the suspicion to the coach:

 - Allow athlete to return to play only with permission from a qualified Health Care Provider:

 - Both coach and parent should record the following:

 After reading Sandy City's Concussion and Head Injury Policy; I understand what a concussion is, have been informed on how to recognize the signs and symptoms and agree to abide by the policy.
 I understand if my athlete is suspected of having a concussion, he/she will be removed from the sporting event and will not be permitted to continue participating in any upcoming sporting events until a qualified Health Care Professional has determined it to be safe.
 I will provide Sandy City with a written statement by a qualified Health Care Professional acknowledging the athlete is cleared to resume participation.
 Within this statement the provider must acknowledge he/she has successfully completed a continuing education course in the evaluation and management of a concussion within three years before the day on which the written statement was made.

-Jr. Jazz Basketball Coaches Meeting for 1st-8th grades - November 5
+Jr. Jazz Basketball Coaches Meeting for 9th-12th grades - December 5

-Jr. Jazz Basketball games start for 1st-8th grades - November 11
+Jr. Jazz Basketball games start for 9th-12th grade girls - December 11